ocelotconsulting/randomize-avatar/README.md

 Slack works in an OAuth 2.0 setup where permissions are defined as scopes.
 For this application we need [users.profile:write](https://api.slack.com/scopes/users.profile:write) and the bot permission [chat:write](https://api.slack.com/scopes/chat:write) only to enable the Home Tab.
 The user permission allows the application to update the user's profile information (i.e. name, email, etc.) as well as update or remove their avatar.
 We will utilize the [users.setPhoto](https://api.slack.com/methods/users.setPhoto) web request to do our work.

+## Azure Infrastructure

+Our [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/) only needs the function app itself, a storage account, and an app service plan.
+We will utilize the consumption plan to keep costs [extremely low](https://azure.microsoft.com/en-us/pricing/details/functions/).

+### Setup the Azure Infrastructure

+You can utilize the portal to configure you're own Azure Function App, however we have provided a template you can use.
+You will need to change the names of the resources however.

+1. Create a Resource Group to use
+2. Open the Resource Group
+3. Click Create -> Custom Deployment
+4. Click "Build your own template in editor"
+5. Paste the contents of `azure/functionapp.json` into the text box and click Save
+6. Click "Edit parameters"
+7. Paste the contents of `azure/functionapp.parameters.json` into the text box and click Save
+   * This step can be skipped if you wish to edit the parameters directly in the portal instead
+8. Change the values of the Name, Location, Hosting Plan Name, Storage Account Name, or another parameter as required
+9. Click "Review + create"
+10. Confirm the parameters look correct and review the terms provided
+11. Click Create

 ## Setup the Slack App

 ### Install the Slack App